apache/cloudberry-site/docs/sys-utilities/index.md

 ## Reference for Server Applications

 - [pg_checksums](./pg-checksums.md) — enable, disable or check data checksums in a database cluster
+- [postgres](./postgres.md) — is used to start the PostgreSQL server and manage database cluster configurations.

 ## Reference for Administrator